- Be honest, accurate, truthful and fair. Do not distort or fabricate facts, imagery, sound or data.

 - Do not allow the interests of advertisers or others funding your work to affect the integrity of your journalism.

 Respect your audience and those you write about.
-Consider how your work and its permanence may affect the subjects of your reporting, your community and since the Internet knows no boundaries the larger world.
+Consider how your work and its permanence may affect the subjects of your reporting, your community and since the Internet knows no boundaries with the larger world.

 - Don’t plagiarize or violate copyrights.